 Culture in Maldives is taken very seriously.
 Drinking is prohibited except on resort islands, so be careful with alcohol.
 Dress modestly while visiting public places, and beware of scammers.
 Use your discretion while dealing with hawkers.
 Keep your belongings in a safe place.

-Bali is freer and more at ease when it comes to clothing, while in Maldives you must dress modestly while out in public.
+Bali is freer and more at ease when it comes to clothing, while in the Maldives you must dress modestly while out in public.
 The traffic laws are better in the Maldives, as is the protection.
-The sea is calmer in Maldives as well, making it safer than Bali.
+The sea is calmer in the Maldives as well, making it safer than Bali.